chrisberkhout/babushka-deps/README.markdown

 * Passwordless authentication from a dev machine
 * Deployment/redeployment of individual apps

-## To get going and deploy an app...
+## To get going and set up a new site...

 As a sudoer, run: